Another Day (Paul McCartney song): History

 In July 1971, Northern Songs and Maclen Music sued Paul and Linda McCartney for violating an exclusive rights agreement via their musical collaborations on "Another Day" and Ram.
-In June the following year, ATV announced that "all differences between them have been amicably settled", with McCartney's lawyers arguing it had been his prerogative to collaborate with whomever he chose, regardless of his or her musical abilities.
-Paul and Linda signed a new seven-year co-publishing contract between ATV and McCartney Music.
+In June the following year, ATV Music, on behalf of Northern and Maclen, announced that "all differences between them have been amicably settled", with McCartney's lawyers arguing it had been his prerogative to collaborate with whomever he chose, regardless of his or her musical abilities.
+Paul and Linda signed a new seven-year, co-publishing contract between ATV and McCartney Music.

-Dixon Van Winkle, an assistant engineer on the Ram sessions, recalled that he suggested "Another Day" after McCartney asked him to select one of the tracks for a single.
+On February 19th 1971, McCartney was due to appear at the High Court in London on the first day of the hearing into the dissolution of the Beatles' partnership.
+He thought it would be good to release a single on the same day to coincide with his appearance to show he was still active musically.
+Dixon Van Winkle, an assistant engineer on the Ram sessions, recalled that he suggested "Another Day" after McCartney asked him to select one of the tracks they'd been working on for a single.
 With McCartney's blessing, Van Winkle mixed the song and pressed 100 copies for radio stations.
 He added: "The next day I heard it on the air, I realized ... we got carried away with the bass part ... it pumped like crazy.
 But we never remixed the song, and Paul never said anything."
+McCartney chose the B-side, "Oh Woman, Oh Why".

 Recording

 Seiwell said that "Another Day" was the first song taped during the Ram sessions.
 Recording took place at Columbia Studios in New York City on 12 October 1970.
 The basic track consisted of McCartney and Dave Spinozza on acoustic guitars and Seiwell on drums.
-At the same session, McCartney and Spinozza added electric guitars and McCartney overdubbed his bass guitar part.
+At the same session, McCartney and Spinozza added electric guitars, and McCartney overdubbed his bass guitar part.
+Seiwell also added a percussion effect, "tapping out a rhythm on a telephone directory found out in the studio".

 According to the annotations on the track sheet, "Another Day" was completed on 21 January 1971.
-Sound effects and lead and harmony vocals were added that day, at A&R Studio in New York.
-The mixing session also took place at A&R, on 8 February.
+Sound effects and lead and harmony vocals were added that day at A & R Studio in New York.
+The mixing session also took place at A & R on 8 February.